fedang/fedang.net/content/posts/setting-up-ly.md

 ## Configuring Ly

-My initial modifications to the `/etc/ly/config.ini` are the following.
+These are my initial modifications to the `/etc/ly/config.ini` file.

 ```diff
 36c36